 The Hague is an historic and world-class international center for justice and human rights.
-Building on Brandeis’ strong relationships in the city and with international law networks, students will gain a global perspective while interacting with criminal tribunals in The Hague and working on projects that address major global issues.
+Building on Brandeis’ strong relationships in the city and with international law networks, you will gain a global perspective while interacting with criminal tribunals in The Hague and working on projects that address major global issues.
 Academic coursework is enhanced with frequent visits to the tribunals, workshops, and experiential practicums.

 The program is a partnership between Brandeis University and Leiden University.
 Specifically, Brandeis collaborates with the Grotius Centre for International Legal Studies and the Law Faculty at Leiden University.